 The North Face HyperAir GTX Trail Jacket is an ultralight, breathable rain jacket that only weighs 5.0 oz in a size XL and compresses down to the size of a sandwich bag.
-This jacket is even lighter weight and more minimal than the first generation HyperAir GTX Rain Jacket (note missing “Trail” in product name) that preceded it.
+This jacket is even lighter weight and more minimal than the first generation HyperAir GTX Rain Jacket.

 The HyperAir GTX Trail Jacket is different from most Gore-tex Jackets because the breathable layer is on the outside of the jacket, not sandwiched between additional layers of protective fabric.
 While this makes the Hyper GTX Trail very breathable, it does significantly cut down on durability, so much so, that The North Face recommends NOT using the HyperAir GTX jacket with backpack shoulder straps, lest they rub away the thin external Gore-tex layer.
 I guess they want backpackers to carry their gear in baskets on their head.